 The natural environment is another major attraction at El Pedroso: the Arroyo de las Cañas trail leads to the Azulaque Viewpoint.
 You can also explore El Pedroso’s granite landscape and rocky outcrops.
 Moreover, if you visit the Mines, you can cycle there from el Cortijo La Lima.

-El Pedroso is 71 kilometres from Seville and considered the gateway to the Sierra Norte region.
+El Pedroso is 71 kilometres from Seville and considered the gateway to the Sierra Morena region.
 Situated on the foothills of Sierra Morena, amidst mountains of moderate height, the highest being the Cerro de La Lima at 678 metres.
 The landscape is dominated by holm oaks, cork oaks and olive trees.
-Most of its territory lies within the Sierra Norte de Sevilla Natural Park, and it is part of the Andalusian Network of Protected Natural Areas.
+Most of its territory lies within the Sierra Morena de Sevilla Natural Park, and it is part of the Andalusian Network of Protected Natural Areas.